PostgreSQL Array: Functions, Type, Example

 What is PostgreSQL Array?

 Every corresponding PostgreSQL data type comes with a relevant array type.
-For example, the integer data type has the integer[] array type, the character data type has the character[] array type, etc.
+For example, the integer data type has the integer[] array type, the character data type has the character[] array type, and so on.

 Creating PostgreSQL Arrays